5pilow/adventofcode/README.md

-# adventofcode
+# Advent of Code
-My codes in LeekScript for Advent of Code
+My codes for Advent of Code written in LeekScript.

+In all my programs, the variable `data` represent the puzzle input as a string.